Home » QR Code Basics » How to Make a QR code in 5 Easy Steps

 A QR code without any purpose hampers its usage heavily.
 Your audience will only know what to do with the QR code if you clearly state its purpose and benefits.
 A good call-to-action (CTA) for a QR code should be clear, concise, and directly related to the action you want the user to take.

-Here are a few examples of a good CTAs:
+Here are a few examples of good CTAs:

 Today, standout marketing has become a crucial aspect for businesses.
 So, a plain black-and-white QR code may not match your brand aesthetic.
 So, using visually appealing colors to create QR codes keeps your brand’s look consistent and increases user engagement.